 - Waiving the requirement by providing documentation of comparable professional experience (with the approval of the graduate advisor).

-To request internship approval, students must submit a completed request form, along with an offer letter from the placement agency, to the Career Management Office.
 Students must receive formal graduate adviser approval prior to starting an internship placement that is intended to satisfy the LBJ School internship requirement.